Xceptions/auditlogservice/README.md

 ### My approach

-If you look at the root of the application, you will be met with 6 files:
+If you look at the root of the application, you will be met with 8 files (minus the .sh scripts):

 1. auditlogeventservice
 2. auditlogcustomerservice
-3. curlrequests.sh
+3. docker-compose
-4. docker-compose
+4. imageforreadme
-5. imageforreadme
+5. readme
-6. readme
+6. .env
-7. .env
+7. nginx
+8. db-init-scripts

-The assignment is in `auditlogcustomerservice`, can be deployed using the `docker-compose` file, and tested using the `curlrequests.sh`.
+The assignment is in `auditlogcustomerservice`, it can be deployed using the `docker-compose` file, and tested using the `.sh` scripts.

-The reason there is an `auditlogeventservice` file *From my understanding of the service, the events will be received from different systems which can send events at any time.
+The reason there is an `auditlogeventservice` file

+*From my understanding of the service, the events will be received from different systems which can send events at any time.
 This seems to me like a http endpoint will not be the best way to approach this, rather a TCP connection to these systems will be better.
 This is why I added `auditlogeventservice`.
 It contains a tcp listener.
 A TCP listener is faster than a http one, and ensures correct order of events, this will help us to treat the event reception as a stream and handle appropriately*

 Despite my opinion, I have followed the instruction in the email.
 It is contained in `auditlogcustomerservice`, and will now explain my approach.